-In compliance with the provisions of the Companies Act, 2013 read with rules framed thereunder, M/s.
-Darpan & Associates, (formerly known as M/s.
-Raju & Daftary), Chartered Accountants, Chennai (having Firm Registration Number: 016156S) has been appointed as the Statutory Auditors of the Company at 32nd Annual General Meeting till the conclusion of 37th Annual General Meeting to be held in the calendar year 2025.
+In compliance with the provisions of the Companies Act, 2013, read with rules framed thereunder, M/s.
+Darpan & Associates, Chartered Accountants, Chennai (having Firm Registration Number: 016156S) has been appointed as the Statutory Auditors of the Company at 32nd Annual General Meeting till the conclusion of 37th Annual General Meeting to be held in the calendar year 2025.